xnvme/xnvme/toolbox/workflow/README.rst

 Then you should be able to run the following::

   # Provision and test on Debian Bullseye
-  cijoe -fp -c ghr-debian-bullseye.config -w provision.workflow
+  cijoe -c configs/debian-bullseye.config -w provision.workflow
-  cijoe -fp -c ghr-debian-bullseye.config -w test.workflow
+  cijoe -c configs/debian-bullseye.config -w test-debian-bullseye.workflow

   # Provision and test on FreeBSD 13
-  cijoe -fp -c ghr-freebsd-13.config -w provision.workflow
+  cijoe -c configs/freebsd-13.config -w provision.workflow
-  cijoe -fp -c ghr-freebsd-13.config -w test.workflow
+  cijoe -c configs/freebsd-13.config -w test-freebsd-13.workflow

   # Generate documentation (provisions qemu-guest and generates the docs)
-  cijoe -fp -c ghr-debian-bullseye.config -w docgen.workflow
+  cijoe -c configs/debian-bullseye.config -w docgen.workflow

 In case you are setting up the test-target using other tools, or just want to run pytest directly, then the following two sections describe how to do that.